TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

 ## SD Card

 There is a standard SDCard type implemented in the `pyb` module.
-If an SD card is inserted when micropython is started up, it is automatically mounted.
+If an SD card is inserted when micropython is started up, it is normally mounted automatically.

 The `os` module is implemented, so you can get a listing of the SD card contents via: